 Once an event has been approved:

 - A Community Development Coordinator will be available to work with the organizer through planning and implementation of event

 - The event organizer will be required to sign a letter of agreement that will clearly outline the roles and responsibilities of the organizer and the City of Kelowna

-- All event promotions and communications will need to recognize the contribution of the City of Kelowna and be approved by the Community Development Coordinator prior to distribution
+- All event promotions and communications will need to recognize the City of Kelowna and be approved by the Community Development Coordinator prior to distribution

 - The event organizer will be required to provide photos from the event and a story that can be shared on the Strong Neighbourhoods webpage.
 We will provide photo release forms for the day of the event as well as a short guest survey to be handed out at the event for guest feedback.

 - The event organizer will be required to complete a short event evaluation form to provide details such as the event’s impact on the neighbourhood